Accessibility Percolation on Cartesian Power Graphs: First moment bound and walk length

+This can be seen going in the reverse direction as the generating function of the sum of independent random variables is the product of the individual generating functions of the summands.
 Because the degree of $\xA$ is bounded by $\xD$, $\xAp{\xa}{\xb}{\xn[\xl]} \leq \xD^{\xn[\xl]}$ and the tail of the distribution is dominated by an exponential.
-This bound is also independent of the chosen loci $\xa$ and $\xb$ and therefore, with $\xbet$ being bounded in $\xL$ as well, the central limit theorem applies to the sum $\xN$.
+This bound is also independent of the chosen loci $\xa$ and $\xb$ and with the chosen $\xbet$ converging in $\xL$, the central limit theorem applies to the sum $\xN$.
 The mean $\xL\mu$ and variance $\xL\sigma^2$ of $\xN$ under this distribution can be obtained from the first and second derivatives of the probability generating function as

 and the central limit theorem implies that for constants $c>0$:

 where $\Phi$ is the standard normal CDF.
 Since the sum's upper bound is asymptotic to $\mu\xL$, for all $\tilde h_\xN$ terms appearing in the sum $\tilde h_\xN \geq \frac{\xbet}{\mu\xL}h_\xN$, so that